"Nothing in life is to be feared. It is only to be understood.

 Research Topics:

-• Aplications: multiphase flows, Navier-Stokes, MHD, solid mechanics, and computational acoustics.
+- Aplications: multiphase flows, Navier-Stokes, MHD, solid mechanics, and acoustics.